ahopgood/ahopgood.github.io/_posts/2014-10-24-a-lesson-in-security.markdown

 *"I definitely remember testing basic http access against the web service component"* I said.

 Now this was a standalone project that was only tangenitally related to our main project and was designed as a one off creation.
-For these reasons we only had unit test coverage, there was no higher level [Behavioural Driven Development][BDD] style tests for the web / web service layer.
+For these reasons we only had unit test coverage, there were no higher level [Behavioural Driven Development][BDD] style tests for the web / web service layer.
 Instead we stuck with some manual testing, after all this was a small self contained project with few edge cases, this is easily testable by a human right?

 Right and wrong there.